Silvers Neomax Coilovers Review

 Cons Of Silvers Neomax Coilovers

 Naturally, you’ll find some negative things when Silver Neomax coilovers are installed in your vehicle.
-Here are what we found:
+Here is what we found:

 • Very soft ride